tig-foundation/tig-monorepo/tig-breakthroughs/evidence.md

 PLEASE IDENTIFY WHICH TIG CHALLENGE THE ALGORITHMIC METHOD ADDRESSES.

-> YOUR RESPONSE HERE (options are satisfiability, vehicle_routing, knapsack, or vector_search)
+> YOUR RESPONSE HERE (options are satisfiability, vehicle_routing, knapsack, vector_search, or hypergraph)

 PLEASE DESCRIBE THE ALGORITHMIC METHOD AND THE PROBLEM THAT IT SOLVES.